weirdpercent/lyracyst/README.md

 Now fully wielding [Wordnik](http://developer.wordnik.com/docs.html) in one hand and [Rhymebrain](http://rhymebrain.com/api.html) in the other, Lyracyst is extremely powerful.
 It is multiligual.
 In English for example, it can fetch 16 kinds of related words, 27 parts of speech definitions, ARPABET pronunciations, bi-gram phrases, etymologies, example uses, hyphenation, IPA pronunciations, multiple dictionaries, offensive word flags, portmanteaus, rhymes, and syllable stress and count.
 Inspired by [Finnegans Wake](http://en.wikipedia.org/wiki/Finnegans_Wake), I believed I could create a tool that could be used to write a book like Finnegans Wake in a very short time.
 James Joyce dedicated 17 years of his life to this novel, and as a tribute to him, I've tried to accelerate the process.

+### Platform

+Lyracyst was designed with POSIX systems in mind, though it should work on Windows with something like [ansicon](http://github.com/adoxa/ansicon).

 ### Synopsis

 Search [Wordnik](http://www.wordnik.com/) and [Rhymebrain](http://rhymebrain.com) from the command line.
 Lyracyst is pretty opinionated in ways I will eventually document.
 Get the necessary API keys as follows: